onlyfyio/OneSkyBundle/README.md

 ```

 ### Check translation progress
-Check the translation progress from the OneSky api using the default configuration.
+Check the translation progress from the OneSky API using the default configuration.

 ```bash